 Comfort items (pet bed, toys, etc.)

 Disasters create unknowns, and all you can do is prepare for them.
 The more prepared you are, the better the outcome will be.
-Make sure your pet is comfortable with any evacuation steps you may have to take, such as getting in a carrier or traveling in the car.
+Ensure your pet is comfortable with any evacuation steps you may need to take, such as getting into a carrier or traveling in the car.
 Keeping up to date with all vaccinations is vital because some shelters will not allow pets without the proper proof to ensure no diseases are spread.
-Microchipping your pet is also a great way to ensure that if you are separated from your pet, it can be easily tracked back to you.
+Microchipping your pet is also a great way to ensure that, if you are separated, you can be easily tracked and your beloved pet can be returned to you.
 Current owner information will ensure that your pet is safely returned.

 For more information about how to make sure that your pet is taken care of in an emergency, head to https://www.ready.gov/pets